Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Radon-Nikodym derivative processes are martingales

 \section{Radon-Nikodym derivative processes are martingales}

-We show that Radon-Nikodym derivative processes (as defined in Eq.~(\ref{eq:Radon})) are martingales (see Sec.~\ref{sec:martingales} for the definition of a martingale).
-Since conditions (i) and (ii) are immediate, we focus on demonstrating condition (iii), given by Eq.~(\ref{eq:MDrift}).
+We show that Radon-Nikodym derivative processes (as defined in Eq.~(\ref{eq:Radonx}) or(\ref{eq:Radon})) are martingales.
+Since the conditions (i) and (ii) of the martingale definition in Sec.~\ref{sec:martingales} are immediate, we focus on demonstrating the condition (iii), given by Eq.~(\ref{eq:MDrift}).